Learn Everything You Need to Know About These Common Firewood Terms!

 - Storage Shed

 Fortunately, wood can be stored inside or outside!
-Storing it properly will ensure that you get the best use out of your wood.
+Storing it properly will ensure you get the best use out of your wood.
 Here are some of the best ways you can protect your firewood.

 What is the Pallet and Tarp Storage Method?